grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 }
 ```

-and, this forces us to add a parameter to our composition root.
+which forces us to add a parameter to our composition root.
 So this part of the composition root:

 ```csharp
 new TicketOffice(